AlexanderHYang/lit-forager/README.md

   ```
   VITE_SS_API_KEY=your-semantic-scholar-api-key-here
   ```
   > _Note: Each user must use their own API key.
 Do not share or commit your key to version control._
+- Refer to `.env.example` for the expected format.

 **b.
 Install Frontend Dependencies**
 Open a new terminal in the project root and install frontend dependencies: